klim2020/qwqer_shipment/readme.md

    5.***Adress Validation***
    Dont forget to enter and  validate your pick up Address, otherwise the **module will not work**.
    To do that enter again into Module settings again, amd fill *"Full Adress"* field.
-Start entering address in the *Full Adress* field, after entering few letters, a popup window will show up, there you can choose apropriate address in Riga.
+Start entering address in the *Full Adress* field, after entering few letters, a popup window will show up, there you can choose apropriate address in Riga, Latvia.

    ![img5](https://i.imgur.com/hl430Ae.png)

-   Choose necessary adress and then press Validate button and the "address validated" message will show up.
+   Choose necessary adress and then press Validate button near to the input field, After that the "address validated" message will show up.

   ![img6](https://i.imgur.com/63le9lE.png)

-  After adress succesfully validated please press *Save* button again.
+  After succesfull address validation please press *Save* button again.

   ![img7](https://i.imgur.com/vowOtye.png)

+And Admin setup is finished 😊

+## How module works